 Note: you should (almost) always put a wiced_rtos_delay_milliseconds() or wiced_rtos_delay_microseconds() of some amount in every thread so that other threads get a chance to run.
 This applies to the main application while(1) loop as well since the main application is just another thread.
+The exception is if you have some other thread control function such as a semaphore or queue which will cause the thread to periodically pause.

+Note that if the main application thread (application_start) only does initialization and starts other threads, then you can eliminate the while(1) loop completely from that function.
+In that case, after the other threads have started, the application_start function will just exist and will not take up any more CPU cycles.

 The functions available to manipulate a thread are in the “ComponentRTOSThreads” section of the API guide.